-Answer: WFDSS is the official decision support platform for all Federal wildfires; ISAP does not replace WFDSS.
+Answer: WFDSS is the official decision support platform for all Federal wildfires, and ISAP does not replace it.
 The intent of WFDSS is to have a scalable decision support system for agency administrators.
-It uses appropriate fire behavior modeling, economic principles, and technology providing data resources to be displayed in a map interface for strategic decision making.
+It uses appropriate fire behavior modeling, economic principles, and information technology.
 It supports effective wildland fire decisions consistent with Resource and Fire Management Plans.
-ISAP is a process for IMTs to facilitate a conversation with the AA(s) that builds from the parameters established within the decision (Planning Areas, Critical Values at Risk, Strategic Assessments, Courses of Action).
-See the 2025 WFDSS/ISAP/RMA talking points.
+ISAP is a process for IMTs to facilitate a conversation with AA that builds from the parameters that WFDSS frames up (Planning Areas, Incident Requirements, Incident